rambotech/BOG.Framework/README.md

   Allows real-time monitoring of a service or other headless operation from any TCP client.

 ### CipherUtility.cs
-  A nice static class for encryption from an external source.
+  A class for enciphering / deciphering.
+Allows client to override the SymmetricAlgorithm class used for cipher method.

 ### ConsoleControl:
   For console applications: a cleaner way to handle CTRL+BREAK.